ranedk/tuts/rust/rusttuts/README.md

         // declare a new string
         let mut guess = String::new();

-        // generate a random integer between 1 and 10
+        // generate a 2 digit random integer between 1 and 10
         let random = rand::thread_rng().gen_range(1, 10);

         // Get a user input, in case it fails, raise exception with "Failed to read"